caplin/StyleGuide/readme.md

 White space
 -----------
-Leading white space characters must be removed.
-So no tabs on empty lines, no spaces at end of lines, etc. People that have their editors setup to show all white space are annoyed by them, and they removed them which results in hard to read diffs.
+Trailing white space characters must be removed.
+No tabs on empty lines, no spaces at end of lines, etc. People that have their editors setup to show all white space are annoyed by them, and they removed them which results in hard to read diffs.

 General Hygeine
 ---------------